Harrisburg High School ASL Program

 Six days of discovery, connection, and experiences your student will talk about for the rest of their life.

 Your students arrive at Washington, DC area airports where a private motorcoach and their dedicated Great Falls Travel tour manager are waiting.
-After checking into the hotel and a welcome dinner together, the group heads out for their first unforgettable experience: the monuments at night.
+After checking into the hotel and a welcome dinner, the group heads out for their first unforgettable experience: the monuments at night.
 There's something about seeing the Lincoln Memorial illuminated against the dark sky that stays with a person forever.

 • Vietnam Veterans Memorial

 Walk along the reflective black granite walls inscribed with the names of more than 58,000 Americans who gave their lives or remain missing.
-The quiet power of this memorial creates a moment of reflection your students won't forget.

 • Korean War Veterans Memorial